 As one psychologist expressed the difference among communication styles: “To be passive is to let others decide for you.
 To be aggressive is to decide for others.
 To be assertive is to decide for yourself.”

-People with assertive communication style:
+People with assertive communication styles:

-• Are confident but not arrogant.
+- Are confident but not arrogant;

-• Are honest and try to persuade but are not manipulative.
+- Are honest and try to persuade but are not manipulative;

-• Welcome collaboration and attempt consensus without being disrespectful of honest opposing opinions.
+- Welcome collaboration and attempt consensus without being disrespectful of honest opposing opinions.

 How to Identify Assertive Communication Styles in the Workplace